 - Downplayed with Chansey, who is classified as the "Egg Pokémon", being egg-shaped and having one in her pouch.
 Although besides those indicators, it is unclear whether or not she is supposed to literally be an egg or any other sort of creature.

 - Togepi skirts on the edge of this trope— it resembles a walking cracked egg, with its yellow body as the "yolk", but its evolutions make it clear that it's simply a creature that wears Eggshell Clothing.

-- The Gotchi King from Tamagotchi is a Tamagotchi resembling a giant golden egg with limbs or facial features.
+- Tamagotchi: The Gotchi King is a Tamagotchi resembling a giant golden egg with limbs or facial features.

 - Transistor: Cluckers are eggs with legs that fire area of effect attacks.

 - In Two More Eggs, the "Poach & Scramble" segments involve two eggs with limbs and faces who try to avoid becoming someone's breakfast.
 The shorts always end with them (or some other anthropomorphic food in their vicinity) getting cooked anyway.

 - The Crack: The three main characters, Jason, Dan, and Crisi, are all hopping talking eggs who get involved in crazy adventures such as running from potato cops, pushing zombie eggs off the counter, and roaming the world of Minecraft.